DaveBenham/VenomModules/README.md

 The MIN, MAX, CLAMP, and OVER outputs each have independent options to take the absolute value and or invert the output.
 The absolute value operation is performed prior to the inversion, so the output is guaranteed to be <=0V if both absolute value and invert are enabled.

-A glowing green light in the upper left corner of the port indicates the output has the absolute value option enabled.
+A glowing green light in the lower left corner of the port indicates the output has the absolute value option enabled.
-A glowing red light in the upper right corner indicates the output has the invert option enabled.
+A glowing red light in the lower right corner indicates the output has the invert option enabled.

 ### Bypass
 All outputs are monophonic 0V if the module is bypassed.